 Spending your bitcoins

-We’ve told you how to mine bitcoin, and how to buy it.
-However you choose to acquire your digital currency, at some point you’re going to want to spend it.
-But where can you go to exchange your bitcoins for goods and services?
+In previous guides, we’ve told you how to mine bitcoin, and how to buy it.
+However you acquired your digital currency, if it’s not purely an investment, you’re going to want to spend it at some point.
+So, what can you buy with bitcoins?

 Buying physical goods with bitcoin

-Perhaps the biggest of all is Overstock, which offers everything from furniture to jewellery to electronics.
+Overstock became the first major retailer to accept bitcoin when it made the announcement back in January 2104.
+The firm offers everything from furniture to jewellery to electronics.
 Prices are in dollars but there is an option to pay in BTC on the checkout page.
 They offer international shipping to over 100 countries and some US territories.
 For now, though, bitcoin purchases are limited to US buyers.
 That is likely change in the near future.

-Bitcoinshop.us offers products from air-conditioners to watches, all priced in bitcoin, for those wanting to make a purchase.
+Bitcoinshop.us offers products from air-conditioners to watches, all priced in bitcoin (and, as of July 14th 2104, litecoin and dogecoin too), for those wanting to make a purchase.
 The catch: it only ships to people in the continental US.

 BitcoinStore.com sells electronics and ships internationally, but you should check its shipping rates for your country before ordering.